 Hello Progarchy!
-As a new member, I’d like to start off with a series that focuses on underappreciated prog rock groups.
-The first band I’d like to review is Cathedral, a 5 member band that released what I consider to be the one of the finest American prog rock albums, Stained Glass Stories.
-This album, released in 1978, combines the sounds of Yes, Genesis, Gentle Giant, and King Crimson into one beautiful symphonic work.
-The album consists of 5 songs, two of which (Introspect and The Search) are wonderful epic pieces reminiscent of some of Yes’ finest music.
-Gong is a shorter instrumental piece that hearkens back to Peter Gabriel era Genesis.
-The other two songs (The Crossing and Days & Changes) also have a captivating symphonic sound that will remind listeners of Relayer era Yes or King Crimson’s In the Court of the Crimson King.
-(The reason for my not going into great detail here is because I believe one needs to hear the music to truly appreciate it.)
+As a new member, I’d like to start off with a series that focuses on underappreciated prog rock groups, and Cathedral will be the first.
+In 1978, this quintet released one of the better American prog albums, Stained Glass Stories, which took elements of Yes, Genesis, and Gentle Giant, and combined them into one beautiful symphony.
+The album consists of five songs, two of which (Introspect and The Search) are wonderful epic pieces reminiscent of some of Yes’s finest music.
+Gong is a shorter instrumental piece that hearkens back to Peter Gabriel-era Genesis.
+The other two songs (The Crossing and Days & Changes) also have a captivating symphonic sound that will remind listeners of Relayer-era Yes or King Crimson’s In the Court of the Crimson King.

-Overall, Cathedral did a fantastic job creating symphonic music inspired by their more popular British contemporaries while maintaining their own distinct sound.
-The instrumentation is excellent (listen to the crisp sound of Fred Callan’s Rickenbacker bass and Rudy Perrone’s dexterous handling of lead guitar) and let’s not forget the great cover art.
-The beautiful pastoral setting on the cover is a perfect reflection of the music featured on the album.
-Here is the full album (and the great album cover with it):
+Overall, Cathedral did a superb job creating symphonic music inspired by their more popular British contemporaries while also maintaining their own distinct sound.
+The musicianship is top notch (listen to the crisp sound of Fred Callan’s Rickenbacker bass and Rudy Perrone’s dexterous handling of lead guitar) and let’s not forget the great cover art.
+The beautiful pastoral setting (dare I say Tolkienian?) arouses a sense of awe and suits the music perfectly.
+I hope you enjoy this album as much as I did.